singingwolfboy/netlify-home/_posts/2016-02-22-interview-with-geoff-kimball-of-zurb-foundation.md

 **Geoff Kimball:** People found that they were very interested in deploying sites that were entirely static--they had needs that were simple enough that they could just do all that on their computer, they could compile the pages once and then upload those flat files to the server.

-The trend there is finding more ways to integrate the things that people are used to having like PHP or Rails or Django or any typical kind of MVC framework or any primary language template on the server side, and then finding ways we can do that on the client’s side to generate static files.
+The trend there is finding more ways to integrate the things that people are used to having, like PHP or Rails or Django or any typical kind of MVC framework or any primary language template on the server side, and then finding ways we can do that on the client’s side to generate static files.
 Ruby and Node have a lot of that big stuff.

 I’ll bias myself towards Node.
-You have the full power of JavaScript to generate static sites so you still have the backing of the full programming language but you are compiling all those pages in your development environment versus compiling them on the fly on the server; and that means that the pages you deliver on the server are much faster because they’ve been pre-compiled by you.
+You have the full power of JavaScript to generate static sites, so you still have the backing of the full programming language, but you are compiling all those pages in your development environment versus compiling them on the fly on the server; that means that the pages you deliver on the server are much faster because they’ve been pre-compiled by you.

 A lot of the evolution comes from creating more tools that work client side.
 You have things like Jekyll, which gives you a lot of the bells and whistles of a typical server-side framework to generate flat pages, and the same thing with Node with tools like Wintersmith and Metalsmith.